Tag Archive: The Priory Investigates…

 https://en.wikipedia.org/wiki/Cleehill

-The bloodline ancestor discovered here is that of Thomas de Nevill, who was a resident of the parish and one of the Kings trusted freinds.
+The bloodline ancestor discovered here is that of Thomas de Nevill, who was a resident of the parish and one of the Kings trusted friends.
 Those who have been following our quests will have already picked up on the important connections between the Neville family and to ‘The Crown‘ itself.

 Click on the link below to take a tour around St Peter’s Church, Clee Hill with us with its plethera of Masonic influenence and symbolism.
 Also included is St Peter’s Church, Ludlow representing the Dome on the Rock and the connection between Heaven & Earth and St Edwards Church Knighton, with it’s significant Victorian artworks.